Diabetes and High Blood Pressure: What Can You Eat?

 Aside from what you eat, there are certain habits that can make the difference between leading a healthy life or one where your diabetes and high blood pressure symptoms don’t allow you to perform your daily activities.

-- Avoid bad lifestyle habits, like being sedentary and smoking.
-Don’t drink alcohol because of its high sugar content.
+- You shouldn’t drink alcohol because of its high sugar content.

 - Reduce the amount of salt in your meals and avoid putting salt on the table.
-Instead use herbs like oregano and rosemary to season your dishes.
+Instead, use herbs like oregano and rosemary to season your dishes.

 - Measure your glucose and blood pressure at the same time every day (for example, after breakfast, before lunch, or after a nap).